Education

 Performance and Teaching Experience

-Jason currently holds the Principal Saxophonist position with the Capital Wind Symphony and is a frequent performer with Baltimore Symphony Orchestra.
-He has performed as a soloist with symphonies of Baltimore, Fairfax, Frederick Youth, Fort Collins, Gettysburg, Georgetown, the Peabody Wind Ensemble and the Capital Winds.
+Jason currently holds the position of Principal Saxophonist with the Capital Wind Symphony and is a frequent performer with the Baltimore Symphony Orchestra.
+He has performed as a soloist with symphonies in Baltimore, Fairfax, Frederick, Fort Collins, Gettysburg, Georgetown, the Peabody Wind Ensemble, and the Capital Winds.

 At Levine

-Jason has been on the Levine faculty at since 1999 where teaches private saxophone lessons and is the Director of Music and Arts Day Camp at the Strathmore Campus.
+Jason has been on the Levine faculty since 1999, where he teaches private saxophone lessons and is the Director of Music and Arts Day Camp at the Strathmore Campus.

-Of being at Levine, Jason appreciates how “the faculty, parents and students all feel like a family.
+On being at Levine, Jason appreciates how “the faculty, parents, and students all feel like a family.
 It is a true community music school.”

 Teaching Philosophy and Approach